AqwamCreates/DataPredict/docs/HighValueProjectTutorials/RetentionSystems/CreatingChurnDetectionModel.md

 ## Conclusion

-This tutorial showed you on how to create "time to leave" prediction model that allows you to extend your players' playtime.
+This tutorial showed you on how to create churn detection model that allows you to extend your players' playtime.
 All you need is some data, some models and a bit of practice to get this right!

 That's all for today and see you later!